Press Release U.S. Embassy Wellington

 “This memorial honours our shared history, the values we share, and our ongoing commitment to making our world a better place.
 It provides an important place for Americans and Kiwis to visit and reflect for many generations to come,” he added.

 Designed by architect Monica Ponce de Leon the U.S. memorial will be the sixth to take its place at Pukeahu National War Memorial Park, accompanying those from Australia, Belgium, France, Turkey and the United Kingdom.

 Randall G. Schriver, Assistant Secretary of Defense for Asian and Pacific Security Affairs has travelled from Washington D.C. to be the guest of honour at today’s event.
-Assistant Secretary Schriver, along with United States Ambassador to New Zealand His Excellency Scott Brown, will unveil the memorial at 3.30pm.
+Assistant Secretary Schriver, along with Former United States Ambassador to New Zealand His Excellency Scott Brown, will unveil the memorial at 3.30pm.
 The Minister of Defence Hon Ron Mark is also attending.

 Opened in 2015 Pukeahu National War Memorial Park is the Government’s key legacy project to mark the First World War centenary.

 Monica Ponce de Leon is a Venezuelan-American architect, and Dean of the Princeton University School of Architecture.
 Ms Ponce de Leon is working with landscape architects Landworks Studio and has been supported in Wellington by architect Sam Kebbell.

 The design was commissioned by the U.S. Government and the American Battle Monuments Commission.
 Since 1923 the Commission has worked to fulfil its charter, to commemorate the service, achievements and sacrifice of the United States’ armed forces who have served overseas.